tidwall/uhaha/README.md

 ./ticket -n 3 -a 10.0.0.3:11001 -j 10.0.0.1:11001
 ```

-Now you have a raft cluster running on three distinct servers in the same local network.
+Now you have a Raft cluster running on three distinct servers in the same local network.
 This may be enough for applications that only require a [network security policy](https://en.wikipedia.org/wiki/Network_security).
 Basically any server on the local network can access the cluster.

 ### Auth password